-Our research agreement with Scripps expires on November 14, 2000 and we are negotiating with Scripps to extend the term of this agreement.
-If we are unable to extend the term of this agreement, we will have to find a replacement to perform this research or we will have to perform this research ourselves.
-In either case, we may experience delay and additional expense in connection with this research effort.
+Our research agreement with Scripps expires on November 14, 2000 and we are seeking to extend the term of this agreement.
 Our license agreements with Scripps will terminate upon expiration, revocation or invalidation of the patents licensed to us, unless governmental regulations require a shorter term.
 These license agreements also will terminate earlier if we breach without curing our obligations under the agreement or if we declare bankruptcy, and we can terminate the license agreements at any time upon notice.
-Upon the initiation of the Phase II trial for our first product using Scripps licensed technology, we must pay Scripps \$50,000 and upon completion of that Phase II trial we must pay Scripps an additional \$125,000.
+Upon the initiation of the phase II trial for our first product using Scripps licensed technology, we must pay Scripps \$50,000 and upon completion of that phase II trial we must pay Scripps and additional \$125,000.
 Upon approval of the first product for sale in the market, we must pay Scripps \$250,000.